raspberrypilearning/lights-out/worksheet.md

     light = random.randint(1,4)
     ```

     This code chooses a random integer (whole number) between 1 and 4 and assigns it to the variable `light`.
-We are choosing lights by number rather than colour because later on you will need to test whether the user pressed the corresponding numbered button.

 3. Now add some code to turn the right light on depending on which number was randomly chosen.
 Can you **finish off the rest of the code** - 3 is the red light and 4 is the green light: